cdricms/AIP/README.md

 pip install -r requirements.txt

 Add path to the folder in enviroment variables:
-"-AIP-Automated-Initializer-of-Projects" folder directory to path
+"...\AIP" folder directory to path
 ```

 ### Usage: